 Using iframe to Embed HTML5 Project

-The easiest way to embed HTML5 project into your web page is using an iframe (inline frame).
-Iframe is just a very simple HTML code that used to display content from another source into a web page.
+The easiest way to embed an HTML5 project into your web page is using an iframe (inline frame).
+Iframe is just a very simple HTML code that is used to display content from another source into a web page.
 If you know copy and paste, you can do it.